lmhurley2003/RealEngine/README.md

     -On second thought almost certainly better to do offset+size approach since the "set=n" directive is constant, would need separate shaders per window
     -But maybe have seperate sets for static vs dynamic lights ?
+- [ ] should probably make a UI Window / clickable class that can serve as a tree with other clickable images within it.
+    -Things within windows will be mutually exlcusive with other clickable things, and will not overlap with other windows,
+-   so implicitly creates an acceleration tree-like structure for speeding up click hits/misses
+- [ ] Maybe instead of doing pinball as first test, do desktop backgroun (grass instancing, dither, etc)
+- [ ] If I want a true "oh wow the scope of this game is huge" moment, make this desktop bg world HUGE, like maybe hide a whole small-scale open world survival minigame behind it

 # Game design princiciples
 - Maybe overacrching game loop is pinball, with SickPix Pro !, email, Sims-like game, screensavers as meta elements